Space Hulk: Ascension

-Space Hulk: Ascension (also known as Space Hulk: Ascension Edition) is a turn-based tactics video game developed and published by Full Control for PC in November 2014.
+Space Hulk: Ascension (also known as Space Hulk: Ascension Edition) is a turn-based tactics video game developed and published by Full Control.
 It is set in the fictional universe of Warhammer 40,000, and is specifically an adaptation of the board game Space Hulk by Games Workshop.
 It is a follow-up to Full Control's 2013 Space Hulk.

 Gameplay

 Space Hulk: Ascension is a turn-based tactics game.
 The player controls a squad of Space Marine Terminators as they invade "space hulks", a type of spaceship, and battle with alien creatures called Tyranid Genestealers.
 Compared to its predecessor, Ascension plays less like a board game, with less randomness, an upgrade system based on experience points, and an added fog of war system.

 Release

 Space Hulk: Ascension was developed by Full Control, a studio based in Copenhagen, Denmark.
-Ascension was announced on August 12, 2014 and released on November 12, 2014 for Windows, Linux, and macOS.
-Several downloadable content (DLC) packs were released for the game, including Salamanders and The Dark Angels expansions.
-The PlayStation 4 version was announced on January 13, 2016 and released on October 4, 2016.
+Ascension was announced on August 12, 2014, and released on November 12, 2014, for Windows, Linux, and OS X. Several downloadable content (DLC) packs were released for the game, including Salamanders and The Dark Angels expansions.
+The PlayStation 4 version was announced on January 13, 2016, and released on October 4, 2016.
 The Xbox One version was released on April 19, 2018.

 Ascension was the final game from Full Control before the studio stopped making new games.